tomchuoi/PE_Analysis/README.md

 ## Features
   PE Parsing: This program extracts information from PE Headers, including sections, imported modules and more.
-  Shellcode Injection: Create new section in the PE file and inject shellcode into it.
+  Shellcode Injection: Create new section in the PE file and inject tcp reverse shell into it.

 ## Note
 This project is designed for educational purposes only.